mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Each new credential that has not already been validated by the application MUST be validated against the Authentication Service.
 Applications SHOULD require that a client present the same set of identifiers throughout its presence in the group, even if its Credential is changed in a Commit or Update.
+If an application allows clients to change identifiers over time, then each time the client presents a new credential, the application MUST verify that the set of identifiers in the credential is acceptable to the application for this client.

 ### Uniquely Identifying Clients